thes33/FWT/README.md

 # FWT
-Flexible Windowing Toolkit for use with LibGDX engine.
+Flexible Windowing Toolkit for use with <a href="www.libgdx.com">LibGDX</a> game engine.